rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 	- searcher identity and proof of identity (optional)
 	- rate limiting

+The privacy implications of user discovery are of the utmost importance, and may differ widely depending on the specific messaging application.

 ## Profiles of security protocols to facilitate interoperable end-to-end encryption